postfixadmin/postfixadmin/DOCUMENTS/HASHING.md

 ## Configuration

-See config.inc.php - look for
+See config.inc.php (or config.local.php) and look for

 ```php
 $CONF['encrypt'] = 'something';